-Creating a script for a lead generation campaign
+Creating a guided interaction for a lead generation campaign

-This section will walk through creating a basic script for a lead generation-type campaign.
+This section will walk through creating a basic guided interaction for a lead generation-type campaign.

 - Access CX Create

 To view a more complex guided interaction for a basic product ordering campaign, please see the section titled How-To: Create a Basic Selling guided interaction.

 - Click Guided Interaction in the left-hand navigation bar

 The button will turn green when you hover your mouse over it.

 - Enter a Name for the Guided Interaction

 This is going to be the title of the guided interaction